g-leech/argmin-gravitas/_posts/2021-07-10-music-against-internet.markdown

 You, you!
 Unstoppable, watchable...

 _White Woman's Instagram_ is a few things.
-It's sneering.
+It sneers.
 It's crabbed: seeing positivity makes him want to drag it down.
-It hides its basic negativity behind political: without the 'white' qualifier it would have caused him trouble.
+It hides its basic negativity behind political piety: without the 'white' qualifier to validate it, it would have caused him trouble, "joyshaming" or whatever.

-But then it drops all that and shows the woman as mourning her dead parents and I defy you to keep smirking.
+But then it drops all that and shows the woman mourning her dead parents and I defy you to keep smirking.

 > Her favorite photo of her mom<br>
 The caption says, "I can't believe it<br>